Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

 Here $c^{\dagger}_j$ ($c_j$) is the creation (annihilation) operator on site $j$, $t_{ij}$ is the hopping coefficient between the nearest-neighbor pair $\langle i,j\rangle$, and $V_j$ is the onsite potential.
-The classical randomness of the hopping model can be introduced by drawing $t_{ij}$ or $V_{j}$ from uniform distributions within the range $(0,W)$ in each step.
-One may view the random rotation (or translation) of QW as the analogues of the random onsite potential (or hopping) of the Anderson model.
-While the 1D and 2D ground states in the thermodynamic limit are localized according to the Anderson model~\cite{AnderLocalBook}, there can be delocalized states in 3D above a threshold energy.
+The classical randomness of the hopping model can be introduced by drawing $t_{ij}$ or $V_{j}$ from uniform distributions within the range $(-W,W)$ in each step.
+While the 1D and 2D ground states in the thermodynamic limit are localized~\cite{AnderLocalBook}, there can be delocalized states in 3D above a threshold energy.
+The classical randomness of the random hopping model is quenched in real space as the system evolves.
+In contrast, the classical randomness of QW discussed here is uniform in space but varies with time as the system evolves.
+Despite the different ways of introducing classical randomness, localization transitions are observed in both cases.
+We mention that Ref.~\cite{Carrasquilla2017} showed that machine learning can differentiate the phases across the Anderson localization in a quasi-periodic lattice, where the deterministic parameters induces the localization transition, in contrast to the typical Anderson localization that mixes quantum and classical probabilities.

 Ref.~\cite{LocalizationMatterWave} provides a functional form for the 1D localization length of the Anderson model.
 A relation between the localization length $L_{loc}$ and the amplitude of the disorder $W$ is written in the form $L_{loc} \propto W^{-2} \Rightarrow W \propto L_{loc}^{-0.5} $.
 Their experimental results support this scaling behavior.
-In our results of quantum walk with classical randomness, we have identified a similar localization transition.
-The exponents shown in Table~\ref{Table-exp} suggest universal behavior and a deep connection with the Anderson localization.
-While there are different ways of introducing classical randomness via the rotation or translation operator with discrete or continuous distributions, the exponents from all the manual methods seem to be around $1/2$, the value suggested by the Anderson localization.
-In contrast, the two machine learning methods seem to under-estimate the exponent, as explained in the previous subsection.
-We remark that Ref.~\cite{Carrasquilla2017} has shown machine learning can differentiate the phases across the Anderson localization in a quasi-periodic lattice, where the deterministic parameters induces the transition, in contrast to the cases we consider here that mix quantum and classical probabilities.
+In our results of QW with classical randomness, we also identified a localization transition and summarized the the exponents extracted from the localization transition in Table~\ref{Table-exp}.
+We remark that Ref.~\cite{PhysRevB.84.195139} shows that if certain symmetry is present in QW, it may escape the localization from spatial disorder but remains localized with temporal disorder.
+Moreover, Ref.~\cite{PhysRevLett.106.180403} realized photonic QW up to 28 walk steps and contrasted static and time-dependent phase disorders.
+Their results confirmed the different probability distributions due to the different types of randomness, demonstrating the subtle difference between static and dynamic disorders.
+Therefore, a more unified view of spatial and temporal randomness in quantum systems still awaits future research.